bolotyuh/dotfiles/README.md

 I suggest you to organize project folder as follows:

 ```
-~/Projects
+~/projects
-├── Forks       # for GitHub fork
+├── forks       # for GitHub fork
-├── Job         # for job projects
+├── job         # for job projects
-├── Playground  # for short-term experiments
+├── playground  # for short-term experiments
-└── Repos       # for long-term projects
+└── repos       # for long-term projects
 ```

 ### Aliases